 Facts & Stats

-Holds a distributed studies bachelor’s degree in computer science, mathematics, and astrophysics from the University of Colorado, Boulder.
+- Holds a bachelor's degree in computer science and mathematics and astro-physics from the University of Colorado.